-On January 30 2018, the Co-Creation Hub Nigeria (CcHUB) opened the call for applications for their revamped incubation program.
-The search was for committed and ambitious teams with technology solutions that have gained some traction, are generating revenue, addresses a clear need/want and has the potential to scale.
+On January 30, 2018, the Co-Creation Hub Nigeria (CcHUB) opened the call for applications for their revamped incubation program.
+The search was for committed and ambitious teams with technology solutions that have gained some traction, are generating revenue, address a clear need/want, and have the potential to scale.

-They received over 500 applications from across the continent and on the 17th of April, their Vice President, Prof. Yemi Osinbajo announced the companies selected into their incubation program.
-Over the next 12 months, they will be working with each company and using their resources to help the companies gain significant traction, access funding and guide them on the path to building a sustainable business.
+They received over 500 applications from across the continent.
+On the 17th of April, Nigeria’s Vice President, Prof. Yemi Osinbajo announced the companies selected into their incubation program.
+Over the next 12 months, they will be working with each company.
+Using their resources to help the companies gain significant traction, access funding, and guide them on the path to building a sustainable business.

 The latest additions to their incubation program are:

-Identity Tech – a cloud-based service that gives its clients access to an array of tools for customer experience Management which includes: visitor management, queue/service management, customer survey management and a biometric solution for staff attendance, thereby eliminating the use of pen and paper, and making it possible to analyse data in real time and over a long period of time.
+A cloud-based service that gives its clients access to an array of tools for customer experience Management which includes: visitor management, queue/service management, customer survey management, and a biometric solution for staff attendance, thereby eliminating the use of pen and paper, and making it possible to analyze data in real-time and over a long period of time.

-Track Your Build – a mapping, GIS and data management company that provides clients with the information they need to build new assets or extend the lifespan and usefulness of existing ones.
-The company uses drones, satellites, cloud computing and analytics for smart infrastructure management.
-Track Your Build employs a hands-on and on-site approach to providing their clients the support they need.
+A mapping, GIS, and data management company that provides clients with the information they need to build new assets or extend the lifespan and usefulness of existing ones.
+The company uses drones, satellites, cloud computing, and analytics for smart infrastructure management.
+Track Your Build employs a hands-on and on-site approach to providing their clients with the support they need.

-E-Estates – a mobile application that enhances living experiences for residents staying at gated communities, putting convenience at their fingertips.
+A mobile application that enhances living experiences for residents staying at gated communities, putting convenience at their fingertips.
 They help estate owners better coordinate their affairs and overall interaction/communication with the residents.
-The app features include emergency services, guest management, real-time vending for electricity bills and handyman services.
+The app features include emergency services, guest management, real-time vending for electricity bills, and handyman services.